nu-jliu/modern-robotics-rs/README.md

 - SE(3) operations: transformations, inversions, adjoint representations
 - Skew-symmetric matrix conversions for both so(3) and se(3)
 - Screw theory operations
+- Forward kinematics for both body and space frames
+- Jacobian calculations for velocity kinematics
 - Numerical precision and edge cases

 Run tests with: